tinyplex/tinytick/site/guides/7_releases.md

 - The useStartCallback hook and useStopCallback to get callbacks that can start and stop the Manager.
 - The useSetTask hook to register a task in the Manager.
-- The useScheduleTaskRun hook to schedule a task run in the Manager.
+- The useScheduleTaskRun hook to schedule a task run in the Manager, and the useScheduleTaskRunCallback hook to get a callback that can be used to do so later.

 In all cases, these hooks operate on the Manager registered in the Provider component so that one Manager can be used consistently throughout the